aMytho/osse/README.md

 git clone https://github.com/amytho/osse --recurse-submodules
 ```

-Start the server and the web frontend.
+Start the server.
+Copy the .env.example to a new file called .env

+Open this file and uncomment the development variables at the top of the file.

 ```
 cd osse
 cp .env.example .env
+# Don't forget to uncomment the variables at the top of the .env file!
 composer install
 composer run dev
 ```